Segregated vs. Allocated Storage

 The Liquidity Advantage

-When you withdraw, you receive metal of the exact same type, weight, and purity—but it may not be the exact coins you bought.
-This is similar to withdrawing cash from a bank: you care that you get a $100 bill, not that you get the specific bill you deposited.
+When you withdraw from an allocated account, you are guaranteed to receive metal of the exact same type, weight, and purity you deposited—but it may not be the exact coins you bought initially.
+This is similar to withdrawing cash from a bank; you care that you get a $100 bill, not that you get the specific bill you deposited last week.
+This method allows for lower storage fees and faster processing, as the depository avoids the administrative burden of tracking individual items.

 Best For:

-- • Investors focusing on standard government-issued bullion (Gold Eagles, Silver Maples)
+Investors focusing on standard government-issued bullion (e.g., Gold Eagles, Silver Maples).

 Comparison Matrix: Ownership Rights and Risk Profiles